IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 ## The standard output stream

 By default, as you've seen so far, the result of a Unix command is printed on the screen.

-As an example, we will extract genomic locations related to *gene-SAOUHSC_00079* entry from the `SAOUHSC.bed` file with the `grep` command:

-First, check that you have access to the `SAOUHSC.bed` file using the `ls` command, and then extract the location with the following instructions:
+This is the case, for instance, of the `ls` command.

 ```
 ls